sfishel18/moment-to-temporal/README.md

 ## CLI Usage

-To apply the code-mod to your code base, simply run:
+To apply the codemod to your code base, simply run:

 ```
 npx moment-to-temporal <path/to/source/>